worflor/woflo-petsplus-mod/README.md

 Curious how each layer fits together?
 The [feature docs](docs/features/_readme.md) is your friend.

 ### Play It!
-1. Download the latest jar file.
+1. Download the latest jar file. [its not there yet]
 2. Drop it into your Fabric `mods/` folder with Fabric API.
 3. Launch and enjoy.